ATFieldBeast/analog-clock-html/README.md

 | `style_hourhand` / `style_minutehand` / `style_secondhand` | Fixed to display a single hand style |
 | Custom watch face (picture-elements) | - |

+## Original Repository Instruction
+An analog clock card for Home Assistant Lovelace.
+Colors are fully customizable, weekday names and date formats are localizable.
+This one accepts vw % and variable --clock-size

 ## Installation

 Add `https://github.com/ATFieldBeast/analog-clock-html` as a custom repository of type Dashboard in HACS.